Coherent Control of Photon Correlations in Trapped Ion Crystals

 {\em Light statistics from a chain of quantum emitters---}The emission from the driven linear ion crystal is modeled by considering an ensemble of $N$ non-interacting two-level systems.
-The corresponding far-field electric field is given by $\hat{E}^+\propto\sum_j e^{-ik\hat{n}\cdot\mathbf{r}_j}\hat{\sigma}^-_j$, with $k$ the transition wavenumber, $\hat{\sigma}_j^-$ ($\hat{\sigma}_j^+$) the lowering (raising) operators of the Pauli algebra, and $\mathbf{r}_j$ the ion position.
+The corresponding far-field electric field is given by $\hat{E}^+\propto\sum_j e^{-ik\hat{n}\cdot\mathbf{r}_j}\hat{\sigma}^-_j$, with $k$ the transition wavenumber and $\hat{\sigma}_j^-$ ($\hat{\sigma}_j^+$) the lowering (raising) operators of the Pauli algebra.
+The ions' positions $\mathbf{r}_j$ in the one-dimensional crystal are calculated from the equilibrium points resulting from the competing harmonic confinement of the Paul trap and the inter-ion Coulomb repulsion \cite{James1998}.
 The dependence on the direction $\hat{n}$ of emission is hereafter kept implicit.
 In the steady state, in which the experiment is operated, the normalized second-order correlation function can be expressed as

 with $I=\langle\hat{E}^-(t)\hat{E}^+(t)\rangle$ the intensity.
 While in the analytical derivation $\langle\cdot\rangle$ corresponds to the expectation value, in the experiment it is accessed by a time average.